Wing276/Cross-Sell-Prediction/README.md

 #### b) Output variable
 1. Response: whether the client is interested in it (categorical: '0', '1')

-Remark: This is my school projects modified from a (completed) competition on Kaggle.
+Remark: This is my school project modified from a (completed) competition on Kaggle.
 You may download the dataset and play around my code :)